FHIR/fhir-package-loader/README.md

 - `cachePath` - A string that specifies where to look for already downloaded packages and download them to if they are not found.
 The default is the the local [FHIR cache](https://confluence.hl7.org/pages/viewpage.action?pageId=66928417#FHIRPackageCache-Location).

-- `log` - A function that is responsible logging information.
+- `log` - A function that is responsible for logging information.
 It takes in two strings, a level and a message, and does not return anything.
   - For example: `log: console.log` will pass in `console.log` as the logging function and the level and message will be logged as `console.log(level, message)`

 #### Return Value